 Read the complete plot breakdown of Maggie Moore(s) (2023), including all key story events, major twists, and the ending explained in detail.
 Discover what really happened—and what it all means.

-Maggie tells her neighbor Rita that she is divorcing her husband.
-When she gets into her car, Kosco suddenly appears from the back seat and points a gun at her.
-Soon thereafter, the cops get a call about a burning smell and are asked to check it out.
-They discover that it’s a car with a burnt skeleton on the front seat.
-Since an accelerant was used, Sherriff Sanders and Deputy Reddy deduce that it must be murder.
-The car is registered to a Maggie Moore, and Rita tells Sanders that Maggie fought a lot with her husband Jay.
+Maggie tells her neighbor Rita, Tina Fey, that she is divorcing her husband.
+When Maggie gets into her car, Kosco suddenly appears from the back seat and points a gun at her, shattering the quiet of the neighborhood.
+Soon thereafter, officers are alerted to a burning smell and head to the scene, where they find a car with a skeleton in the front seat.
+The car is registered to Maggie Moore, and Rita tells Sheriff Sanders, Jon Hamm, that Maggie had a volatile relationship with her husband.
+The news hits the town hard, and the police work quickly to connect the dots between the apparent arson and the mysterious deaths surrounding the two Maggie Moores.

-Sanders sees Jay at his store and informs him about his wife’s death.
-Jay visits Kosco to ask why he killed his wife instead of scaring her, and Kosco replies that it was because she fought him.
-Jay then asks Kosco to kill the other Maggie Moore - to make it look like the first murder was a case of mistaken identity.
+Sanders spots Jay at his store and informs him about his wife’s death, a moment that forces Jay to confront the consequences of his plan.
+He visits Kosco to ask why he killed his wife instead of scaring her, and Kosco replies that it was because she fought him.
+The conversation lays bare the chilling calculus at the heart of the case: a calculated murder to erase a threat, not merely a prank to frighten.
+Jay then tries to leverage Kosco again, asking him to kill the other Maggie Moore to make the first murder look like a case of mistaken identity.
+This escalation drags more innocent lives into a net that grows increasingly tangled and dangerous.

-Rita and Sanders go on a date, and she tells him that Jay missed a part of his wife’s funeral because he was talking to another man.
-She remembers that this man was driving a truck for Liberty Bell foods.
-Sanders realizes that it must be Tommy, who reveals that Jay bought expired food and sold it to his restaurant customers illegally.
+Rita and Sanders go on a date, and she tells him that Jay missed part of his wife’s funeral because he was talking to another man.
+She recalls that this man was driving a truck for Liberty Bell foods, a clue that deepens the police’s suspicion about Jay’s circle.
+Sanders deduces that the truck driver could be Tommy, a person who then reveals that Jay bought expired food and sold it to his restaurant customers illegally.
+Kosco, meanwhile, kills the other Maggie and grabs her insulin kit, which bears her initials, a detail that becomes a critical link in the investigation.

-Kosco meanwhile kills the other Maggie, and grabs her insulin kit with her initials on it.
-Sanders gets a call about two dead Maggie Moores just one week apart.
-Sanders and Reddy think Jay and Tommy are off the hook, since they have alibis.
-The second Maggie Moore’s husband Andy tells the cops the killer was likely Duane Rich, a coworker who used to bully her.
-Duane is confronted by the cops, and admits he was an alcoholic who has since recovered quite a bit from his old habits - he even hosts an AA meeting at his home.
+Sanders receives word of two Maggie Moores dying within a week of each other, and the case tightens around Jay and Tommy as plausible suspects who could have orchestrated a double murder.
+The second Maggie Moore’s husband, Andy, Christopher Denham, tells the cops that the killer was likely Duane Rich, a coworker who used to bully her.
+Duane is confronted by the authorities and admits he was an alcoholic who has since recovered, presenting himself as a reformer who hosts an AA meeting at his home.
+The world of the investigation widens as investigators question whether the two deaths are connected beyond a shared surname.

 Still wondering what the ending of Maggie Moore(s) (2023) really means?
 Here’s a spoiler-heavy breakdown of the final scene, major twists, and the deeper themes that shape the film’s conclusion.